Fade2D Documentation pages v2.16.8

 Parameters

-msgis a debug string that will be shown in terminal output so that you know which checkValidity call currently runs.
+[in]msgA debug message that will be displayed in the terminal output to indicate which call to checkValidity is currently running.

 ◆ computeBoundingBox()